Ferdinand Ries: Early life

 Ries was born into a musical family of Bonn.
 His grandfather, Johann Ries (1723–1784), was appointed court trumpeter to the Elector of Cologne at Bonn.
 Ries was the eldest son of the violinist and Archbishopric Music Director Franz Anton Ries (1755–1846) and the brother of violinist and composer (Pieter) Hubert Ries (1802–1886) and violinist Joseph Ries.
 He received piano lessons from his father and was instructed by Bernhard Romberg, who also belonged to the Bonn Hofkapelle as a cellist.
 At the end of 1798 he went for further training in Arnsberg to meet an organist friend of his father; a year later he went to Munich.
 There he worked hard as a music copyist.

 The French dissolved the Electoral court of Bonn and disbanded its orchestra, but in the early months of 1803 the penniless Ries managed to reach Vienna, with a letter of introduction written by the Munich-based composer Carl Cannabich on 29 December 1802.
 Ries was then the pupil of Ludwig van Beethoven, who had received some early instruction at Bonn from Ries's father, Franz Ries.
-Together with Carl Czerny, Ries was the only pupil who Beethoven taught during these years.
+Together with Carl Czerny, Ries was the only pupil whom Beethoven taught during these years.
 Beethoven took great care of the young man, teaching him piano, sending him to Albrechtsberger for harmony and composition and securing for him positions as piano tutor in aristocratic households in Baden and Silesia.

 Ries was soon also Beethoven's secretary: he had correspondence with publishers, copied notes, completed errands and provided Beethoven the beautiful apartment in the Pasqualati House where the composer lived for several years.
 Ries made his public debut as a pianist in July 1804, playing Beethoven's C minor concerto, Op.
 37, with his own cadenza, which he was allowed to write.
 His performance received glowing reviews.
 Ries spent the summers of 1803 and 1804 with Beethoven in Baden bei Wien, as well as in Döbling.